offconvex/offconvex.github.io/_posts/2017-12-08-generalization1.md

  If generalization does not happen as in (2) or (3) then this turns out to imply that VC dimension is at least around $\epsilon m$ for some $\epsilon >0$.
 The reason is that the $2m$ data points were split randomly into $S, S_2$, and there are $2^{2m}$ such splittings.
 When the generalization error is $\Omega(1)$ this can be shown to imply that we can achieve  $2^{\Omega(m)}$ labelings of the $2m$ datapoints using all possible classifiers.
 Now the classic Sauer's lemma (see any lecture notes on this topic, such as [Schapire's](https://www.cs.princeton.edu/courses/archive/spring14/cos511/scribe_notes/0220.pdf)) can be used to show that
  VC dimension is at least $\epsilon m/\log m$ for some constant $\epsilon>0$.

-Thus again, the doctor only has to hear "Generalization didn't happen with sample size $m$" to pipe up with: "VC dimension is higher than $\Omega(m)$."
+Thus again, the doctor only has to hear "Generalization didn't happen with sample size $m$" to pipe up with: "VC dimension is higher than $\Omega(m/log m)$."

 One can similarly show that PAC-Bayes bounds are also descriptive, as I do in my lecture notes.